Rabmuk/Teem/README.md

 -----

 Database aretechure is saved in a file inside of database.
 This application runs on a apache stack.
-Tested a host rocket (http://www.hostrocket.com/) domain.
+Tested a [Host Rocket](http://www.hostrocket.com/) domain.